 We also give you a no obligation 90-day trial period to ensure that you get the hearing aids that are the best for you.

 We fit all makes and models of hearing aids, but together we can choose which manufacturer based on your personal needs.
-Our audiologist’s 15 years experience will ensure that you get the hearing aids that you need.
+Our audiologist’s 20 plus years of experience will ensure that you get the hearing aids that you need.

 Mini RITE/RIC (Receiver in the ear/Receiver in the canal) Hearing aids